dvolk/catwalk/doc/benchmark.md

 Benchmarking requires a multifasta file containing genomes, and a fasta file containing the reference genome against which mapping occurred.

 To illustrate the performance of the software, we provide a 1% random downsample of the SARS-CoV-2 COG-UK sequence data set containing 22,133 sequences.
-The patterns observed in this small dataset are very similar to larger bodies of data.
-This is can be extracted as follows:
+The patterns of performance observed in this small dataset are very similar to those seen in much larger bodies of data.
+The test data can be extracted as follows:

 ``` bunzip2 --keep benchmark/benchmark_downsample.fasta.bz2 ```